tari-project/tari/RFC/src/RFC-0171_MessageSerialisation.md

 When sending a message from a human to the network, the following happens:

-* The message is deserialised into the native structure.
+* The message is deserialized into the native structure.
-* The deserialisation acts as an automatic validation step.
+* The deserialization acts as an automatic validation step.
 * Additional validation can be performed.
-* The usual machine-to-machine process is followed as described above.
+* The usual machine-to-machine process is followed, as described above.

-### Binary serialisation formats
+### Binary Serialization Formats

-The ideal properties for binary serialisation formats are:
+The ideal properties for binary serialization formats are:

-* Widely used across multiple platforms and languages, but with excellent Rust support.
+* widely used across multiple platforms and languages, but with excellent Rust support;
-* Compact binary representation
+* compact binary representation; and
-* Serialisation "Just Works"(TM) with little or no additional coding overhead.
+* serialization "Just Works"(TM) with little or no additional coding overhead.

-Several candidates fulfil these properties to some degree.
+Several candidates fulfill these properties to some degree.

 #### [ASN.1](http://www.itu.int/ITU-T/asn1/index.html)

 * Pros:
-  * Very mature (was developed in the 80s)
+  * Very mature (was developed in the 1980s)
   * Large number of implementations
-  * Dovetails into ZMQ nicely
+  * Dovetails nicely into ZMQ
 * Cons:
-  * Limited Rust / Serde support
+  * Limited Rust/Serde support
   * Requires schema (additional coding overhead if no automated tools for this exist)